codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 <hr>

-And that's it, these two snippets should be a good comparison of the two methods, overall, as we can see, there're not many differences between them, both systems accomplish to the results we expected, callback approach is probably neater and require a bit less code to be written, but it assumes that `deliver` method doesn't block in any situation, so for the majority of cases it expects
+And that's it, these two snippets should be a good comparison of the two methods, overall, as we can see, there are not many differences between them, both systems accomplish to the results we expected, callback approach is probably neater and require a bit less code to be written, but it assumes that `deliver` method doesn't block in any situation, so for the majority of cases it expects